 We have now hit another huge tipping point—when unlikely allies emerge, and not only show up, but show up big.
 These are men and women in prominent positions, whose opinion influences others and who take risks socially, financially, or politically to support us.
 From a number of elected officials all the way up to President Obama, from Ted Olson to a number of other prominent Republicans, from celebrities to athletes to artists, we now enjoy the very public support of folks whose views help shape the views of others.

 But a tipping point is not a finish line.
 We are not done.
 What we do next really matters.
 We may indeed only be a couple of years from winning marriage nationwide—and that will really matter.
 But that is not the end of this grand movement.

-Before and during the fight for marriage, the National Center for Lesbian Rights and others were also standing up for LGBT immigrants and prisoners, defending the rights of LGBT youth in foster care and juvenile justice, working to create resources and protections for poor and rural LGBT families, ending homophobia in sports, and fighting to gain security and benefits for LGBT elders, and combating an enduring climate of stigma and shame that results in daily violence against far too many.
+Before and during the fight for marriage, the National Center for Lesbian Rights and others were also standing up for LGBTQ immigrants and prisoners, defending the rights of LGBTQ youth in foster care and juvenile justice, working to create resources and protections for poor and rural LGBTQ families, ending homophobia in sports, and fighting to gain security and benefits for LGBTQ elders, and combating an enduring climate of stigma and shame that results in daily violence against far too many.